Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Datasets

 \section{Datasets}

-\textbf{Human3.6m} \citep{human3.6m} is a standard benchmark dataset for human pose estimation, consisting of 3.6 million video frames.
+\textbf{Human3.6m \cite{human3.6m}} is a standard benchmark dataset for human pose estimation, consisting of 3.6 million video frames.
 These frames include both 3D and 2D keypoints and were captured in a controlled studio environment with a static background, featuring various actors.
-We adhere to the approach outlined in \citep{stru-rep, autolink}, focusing on six activities: direction, discussion, posing, waiting, greeting, and walking.
-For training, we use subjects 1, 5, 6, 7, 8, and 9, and for testing, we use subject 11.
+We adhere to the approach outlined in \cite{stru-rep, autolink}, focusing on six activities: direction, discussion, posing, waiting, greeting, and walking.
+We use subjects 1, 5, 6, 7, 8, and 9 for training; and we use subject 11 for testing.

-\textbf{Taichi} \citep{taichi} consists of 3,049 training videos and 285 test videos featuring individuals performing Tai-Chi, with diverse foreground and background appearances.
-Following the approach in \citep{motion-supervised}, we use 5,000 frames for training and 300 frames for testing.
+\textbf{Taichi \cite{taichi, monkeynet}} consists of 3,049 training videos and 285 test videos performing Tai-Chi, with diverse foreground and background appearances.
+Following the approach in \cite{motion-supervised}, we use 5,000 frames for training a linear regression and 300 frames for testing.

-\textbf{YouTube dog videos} are videos with green backgrounds collected from YouTube to further qualitatively demonstrate the performance of PPL in non-human species.
-We used only 20 videos from YouTube and decomposed them into a total of 2000 video frames for training.
-We use this customized dataset to demonstrate the applicability of PPL in learning pose priors for non-human categories.
+\textbf{YouTube dog videos} are videos with green backgrounds collected from YouTube to further qualitatively demonstrate the performance of PPL.
+Existing dog datasets are not suitable, as they often contain multiple, partially occluded dog instances.
+Therefore, we curated a custom dataset using 20 YouTube videos with a sampling frequency of 30 frames per second.
+We manually curate 2,000 training frames by selecting those frames with clear dog poses and removing redundant or similar ones.
+All videos in our custom dataset are publicly available, and are used strictly for research purposes in compliance with applicable legal and ethical guidelines.
+This dataset allows us to demonstrate PPL's ability to learn pose priors for non-human categories without using ground truth poses.
 All images are trained and tested at a resolution of $256 \times 256$.
 We use $10$ keypoints for this category and provide the visualization of the estimated poses on the test videos.
+The dataset will be publicly released together with other data, models, and source code.